 All other athletes will access the water via the pontoons at the end of the lake or from the pontoon opposite the seats by the tower.
-Please be aware of others using the pontoons and always observe social distancing.
+Please be aware of others using the pontoons.

 Athletes called for boat control will be able to egress the water on the pontoon by the tower.
 Paracanoe athletes may exit from the paracanoe pontoon if required although must always stay in view of officials.